NERC-CEH/rse_group/team/agreement.md

 * Visibility outside the group (research communities, internal and external to UKCEH)
 * Communications norms (where documentation lives, where text chat happens)

+## Communication
+* Standards of communication within the group, those in the organisation those externally.
+* Expectations around tools used.
+* How meetings will be managed.

+## Evolution
+* How we plan to ensure things evolve and develop going forward.